Clarifying your brand values as an individual

 That means planning my finances carefully.
 It means thinking in advance of how much work I need to (and want to!) get done per day.
-It means finding regular clients to help stave off the feast vs famine I’ve seen so many freelancers go through.
-It means planning in self-care from day one.
+Finding regular clients to help stave off the feast vs famine I’ve seen so many freelancers go through.
+Planning in self-care from day one.

 I also want this sense of ease to flow through to my clients.
 What systems can I put in place to make hiring me as easy as possible?
 How can I work with them so that they enjoy working with me and want to come back to me time and again?

 Hopefully, it’ll be hard but rewarding work to get there, but the result will be less hustle and more space, and that can only be a good thing.